helenhelu/RelativeValuationWithMachineLearning/README.md

 ## Troubleshooting

-The code as provided ran

-It is unlikely that the code will "just run" without any errors in a different environment with different data; do be prepared to troubleshoot.
+The code as provided ran from start to finish on our machine.
+However, it is unlikely that the code will "just run" without any errors in a different environment with different data; do be prepared to troubleshoot.
 That said, any fixes should be reasonably straight-forward.

 If you do get errors running the code, the following are possible causes.